simonegiacomelli/proxmox-firewall-updater/README.md

 The Proxmox Firewall Updater is a Python script designed to automate the process of updating firewall aliases based on DNS entries.
 This ensures that firewall configurations remain synchronized with DNS changes, enhancing security and network management in Proxmox environments.

 The script only updates an alias if the IP address of the corresponding domain name changes.

-It's important to note that while the script creates and updates firewall aliases based on the configuration file, it does not delete any existing entries.
-If an entry in the firewall aliases is no longer needed or if it's not present in the configuration file, the script will not automatically remove it.
+The configuration of the firewall aliases to update is done by adding a comment to the alias with the domain name to resolve.

+For example, an alias with the comment `#resolve: example.com` will be updated with the IP address of `example.com`.

 ## Installation